By David Joel Miller.

 Are you like the rest of us?
 Your life is hectic?
 You wish the kids or the spouse would leave you alone?
 At work, if it isn’t the boss it is the co-workers or the customers that are always after you?

 Have you ever wondered how to get that time and what you would do with that alone time should you get it?

 Is it hard to find some alone “ME” time?

 When you do get that alone time, do you start feeling lonely or restless and wondering what to do?
 Then do you go looking for someone to take your mind off being alone?
 Being alone should not mean being lonely.
-In some other posts we have talked and will talk again about how to cure that chronic feeling of loneliness that some people experience every time they do get some alone time.
+In some other posts, we have talked and will talk again about how to cure that chronic feeling of loneliness that some people experience every time they do get some alone time.

 Should you be gifted with some time alone, to yourself, try to make the most of that time.

-Here is a list I have complied of things to do when the pressures of life suddenly stop and that me time materialized.
+Here is a list I have compiled of things to do when the pressures of life suddenly stop and that me time materialized.
 This list is things I do, things others have told me they do and things that self-help books have recommended.
 If you have others to contribute to this list, send it on.